kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/graphql/v1alpha1/graphql.proto.sk.md

 ### PathSegment

-used to reference into json structures by key(s)
+used to reference into json structures by key(s).

 ```yaml
 "key": string